 Canadians who live in secondary cities can also access he British Airways network.
 The airline has codeshare agreement with Air Canada and WestJet to bring passengers from smaller airports to the main 4 airports it services.
 Here is a sample:

-Reason 2: The Household Account is flexible & extensive
+Reason 2: How to create my Household Account & its features

 Let’s take a closer look to the Household Account.
 We will look at the many benefits and the rules.

 - First you must determine who will be the Head of the Household.
 As a member of the British Airways Executive Club, the Head of the Household will manage the entire account.
 Only one Household Account can be created per family for up to 7 people living at the same address.
 Children can become Executive Club members at the age of 2.
 That’s when they are not allowed to sit on laps anymore.
 Therefore, the parents need to buy a seat for them.
 The children will earn miles from age 2 since they have to buy a seat, see how you can create their own account and add them.
 The Head of Household as the authority to add and remove members, change household address (once every six months), business addresses are not permitted, and receives all the Executive Club communications.

 - Once part of the Household Account, under the same address, members will continue to earn tier points individually.
 If a member attains Executive Club Tier level such as Silver or Gold, then it only applies to them.